teambit/bit/README.md

 # Bit
+Nikita Dhamdhere
+Creating new README.md file

 Bit is a tool for composing modern applications of independent components.

 It extends the benefits of micro-services to everything you build, front and back.
 With Bit teams can autonomously develop, build, and release components, while continuously collaborating and integrating to compose larger applications together.